 Precision measurements the laser altimeter on MGS show a global asymmetry: the southern hemisphere is several kilometres higher than the northern.
 Half the planet is heavily cratered and raised I-4 km, the other is relatively smooth.
 This is known as the crustal dichotomy.
 The boundary is not at the equator: the planet is roughly divided in half by a line inclined at about 35° to the equator.
 This can be seen in the following images, where we can find positions to view the planet from which the side facing us is almost all low (blue - except for the red areas around the volcanoes) and almost all high (except for the Hellas basin)

+Histogram of crust thickness.
+Like Earth, Mars has a bimodal distribution of thicknesses.
 The major features of Mars which we will mention: